What is Share Market? The main function of the share market is to function as a source of capital for companies.

-- To trade or invest successfully you need to understand your investment profile and analyse the stock market.
-After analysing stock market, you can decide your investment strategy.
+- To trade or invest successfully you need to understand your investment profile and analyze the stock market.
+After analyzing stock market, you can decide your investment strategy.

-- Once you understand and follow your strategy with discipline you will get very good result.
+- Once you understand and follow your strategy with discipline you will get very good results.

 3. Monitor Your Portfolio

-- Keep update with the latest happenings of the company and the industry.
-There are number of factors that can affect the company which can be both domestic and international.
+- Keep updated with the latest happenings of the company and the industry.
+There is a number of factors that can affect the company which can be both domestic and international.